shopware/shopware/src/Docs/Resources/current/4-how-to/740-plugin-scss-variables.md

-[titleEn]: <>(Add SCSS variables)
+[titleEn]: <>(Add SCSS variables in a plugin)
-[metaDescriptionEn]: <>(This HowTo will show you how you can add custom SCSS variables from a plugin.)
+[metaDescriptionEn]: <>(This HowTo will show you how you can add custom SCSS variables in a plugin.)

 ## Overview

-With [themes]() it is possible to add custom SCSS variables through the theme.json config fields.
+With [themes](../2-internals/4-plugins/100-plugin-themes.md) it is possible to add custom SCSS variables through the theme.json config fields.
 Since there is no theme.json in regular plugins you can use a subscriber class to add custom SCSS variables.

 Before you start adding your subscriber you should provide a fallback value for your custom SCSS variable in your plugin `base.scss`:
 ```scss